How do seabirds respond to rapid changes at the North Sea?

 My research focusses on understanding the ecological and evolutionary processes that determine the dynamics of biological populations.
-In this era of global climate change and large scale human induced habitat degradation, the pressure to respond adequately is stronger than ever.
+In this era of global climate change and large scale human induced habitat change, the pressure to respond adequately is stronger than ever.
 If animals are incapable of responding to environmental change, declines in numbers, and possibly extinctions, are inevitable.
 In my research I combine ecology and evolution to understand adaptations to rapid environmental change in the wild, and its effect on population dynamics.

-2018 - Present
+2018 - 2019

 Postdoctoral researcher at NIOZ